noarche/Imap-Recon/README.md

 # About

-This script looks at a wordlist of Email:password and deletes over 1500 known temp-email domains.
-It then trys to locate the Imap server for the domains left.
-If a imap server for that domain is located the script will try to login via imap and if successful a hit will be logged in your results text file.
+This script looks at a Email:password wordlist and deletes 1500+ known temp-email domains.
+Then attempts to locate the Imap server for the domains remaining.
+If a imap server responds the script will try to login via imap; if successful a hit will be logged in your results text file.

 # Disclaimer